clicon/clixon-docs/cli.rst

   - ``ALL``  Keywords on all variables: ``x y k <k>``
   - ``HIDE`` Keywords on non-key variables and hide container around lists: ``y <k>``

+CLICON_CLI_AUTOCLI_EXCLUDE,
+  List of module names that are not generated autocli for.

 Bits
 ----
 The Yang bits built-in type as defined in RFC 7950 Sec 9.7 provides a set of bit names.
 In the CLI, the names should be given in a white-spaced delimited list, such as ``"fin syn rst"``.